 Negligence victims have two (2) years following the injury to bring a lawsuit in Nevada.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Bair Hugger warming blanket lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Bair Hugger warming blanket lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section: